 Bea's Pineapple Cake w/Seven Minute Icing

-This is not only an impressive cake but it is so very moist and delicious.
+This is not only an impressive cake but it is so very moist and delicious as well.
 If you take it somewhere, it will disappear so fast that you may not get a slice for yourself!
+This recipe came from my friend, Jane Ferrell.

 DO NOT FOLLOW CAKE BOX INGREDIENTS.
 Preheat oven to 350.
 Grease & flour three 9" cake pans.
 (I have also used 8" pans as well as a 9x13 sheetcake pan).
 Mix together the cake mix along with the buttermilk, 2 whole eggs and 2 egg yolks, sugar, oil and vanilla. (* Or make your own scratch cake).
 Mix with electric mixer on medium for 2 1/2 to 3 minutes.
 Pour into prepared cake pans.
 Bake at 350 for 30-40 minutes or until they test done.
 Leave in pans for 10 minutes then turn out.